-Department of Public Administration and Personnel, Ministry of Finance
+Public Administration and Personnel Department, Ministry of Finance

-The Department of Public Administration and Personnel (PAPD) is in charge of the public administration reform, human resource management policies, training of public sector employees and upgrading their IT skills.
-It is responsible for the promotion of organisational changes and new processes in public administration to enable a successful implementation of eGovernment.
-The PAPD is also the body responsible for the implementation of the Open Data and Public Sector Information (PSI) Directive in Cyprus and of the Human Resource Management Module of ERP in the public sector.
+The Public Administration and Personnel (PAPD) Department is in charge of the public administration reform, human resource management policies, training of public sector employees and upgrading their skills.
+It is responsible for the promotion of organisational changes and new processes in public administration, which in turn are expected to contribute to a successful implementation of eGovernment.
+The PAPD is also the body responsible for the implementation of the Open Data and Public Sector Information (PSI) Directive.